ansonphong/postworld/README.md

 A Wordpress Plugin used to display posts in creative ways.

-## Main Features
+## Features:

 ### Cached Feeds
-  - Quick loading
+  - Quickly display feeds from a massive database of posts

-### Search Feeds
+### Dynamic Search
-  - Dynamic search feeds
+  - Dynamicly search and sort posts in real-time according to search criteria

 ### Infinite Scrolling
-  - Display feeds with infinite scrolling
+  - Display any post list with infinite scrolling

 ### Templating
 #### Post Views